 Hi, thank you for stopping by.
-I have a question for you, do you like Maltesers?
-You know, those lovely chocolate covered balls of malted loveliness that are almost impossible to stop munching on, once the packet/box is opened.
-Well, I’ve come up with a cake – yep, a cake that incorporates all of those lovely flavours.
-Welcome the Malted Marbled Chocolate Cake.
+While I assume that you like cake, because you’re here on this page, do you also like Maltesers?
+Delicious chocolate covered balls of malted loveliness that are almost impossible to stop munching on, once the packet/box is opened.
+So, I’ve come up with a cake that incorporates all of those lovely flavours.
+Introducing my Malted Marbled Chocolate Cake.

-I was really pleased with this cake as I made the recipe up completely from scratch!
-Apart from adjusting the cooking temperature/time I am pleased to say it was a success!
+While I started from scratch with this cake recipe I am thrilled with how well the cake has turned out.
+Aside from adjusting the cooking temperature and time I am pleased to say it was a success!

-Having been given some Wilko products to review (post coming soon) I decided to make this Malted Marbled Chcolate Cake in the square cake tin I had been sent.
-I already have a Nutella Hazelnut Covered Chocolate Marble Cake on my site, so by switching up the recipe and including the yummy malt flavour I hoped I was onto a winner.
+Since Wilko gave me some products to review (post coming soon) I decided to make this Malted Marbled Chcolate Cake in the square cake tin I had been sent.
+And, as I already have a Maltesers Popping Candy Cupcakes on my site, I knew that switching up the recipe and including the yummy malt flavour would create a winning flavour.

-Topping the cake with swirls of milk and white chocolate couldn’t hurt, could it?
-Well obviously not in our house.
-This large cake lasted two days, although it was shared with Grandparents and friends.
-Cake is meant for sharing, don’t you think?
+In addition, topping the cake with swirls of milk and white chocolate would not only taste great, but also reflect the marbling pattern within the cake.
+Also, don’t expect this cake to last very long, if my experience is repeated.
+Because this large cake only lasted two days, although it was also shared with Grandparents and friends.
+Because cake is meant for sharing, don’t you think?

 350g/12oz Unsalted Butter – plus extra for greasing your cake tin